16192 Coastal Hwy, Lewes, DE 19958-3608

 One other thing that you will have to do when you are camping with kids is to ensure that they have something to keep their attention out in the wilderness; otherwise, you may have a rough time.
 Depending on your children’s patience, you may have some difficulty keeping them comfortable.

 Of course, one of the more traditional ways to have fun while camping is to cook food over the open flames.
 You may want to bring along frankfurters in a cooler, as well as sticks on which to cook them.
-If you are going to use sticks that you have found in the wild, ensure that they are clean before using them as skewers.
+If you are going to use sticks that you have found in the wild, ensure that they are entirely clean before using them as skewers.

 Another thing that you can cook over an open flame is another bit of traditional camping fare that almost every child loves: s’mores.
 S’mores are made out of a marshmallow and a piece of chocolate sandwiched between two graham crackers, which makes for a delicious campfire snack.

-When the whole family is sitting around the campfire at night, you can also tell scary stories to pass the time.
+When your whole family is sitting around the campfire at night, you can also tell scary stories to pass the time.
 If your kids are easily impressionable, you may wish to partake in another activity as they may have trouble sleeping after one too many ghost stories.
 If not, be sure to stock up on plenty of stories online before going out into the wild.

-There are plenty of ways to make sure that your camping trip with your children goes as smoothly as possible.
+There are plenty of ways to make sure that your luxury camping trip with your children goes as smoothly as possible.
 We hope that we have been able to help you prepare for your future trip over the course of this article.
 Thank you for reading and feel free to revisit us for any camping info you need.